Chad Mizelle, Department of Justice, Trump 1.0 Appointee, Trump Family Corporate Interest, Project 2025

 Announced as Trump’s pick for Chief of Staff to the Attorney General

 The following year, Mizelle moved over to the White House as Associate Counsel.
-The scope of his activities in 2018 is unknown.
+The scope of his activities in 2018 not publicly known.
 In 2019, he was tapped to become Deputy General Counsel at DHS, as it was in the midst of controversy over its policies of separating migrant children from their families when caught at the border, caging undocumented immigrants, and more.
 He moved quickly from that post to Chief of Staff to Acting DHS Secretary Chad Wolf, and then Mizelle became Wolf’s Acting General Counsel, overseeing a staff of over 2,500 attorneys.
-At the time of his appointment, American Oversight Executive Director, Austin Evers noted that “by putting a lawyer with little overall experience and no direct experience [into the role of general counsel of the DHS], it is reasonable to conclude that his qualifications are loyalty to the President and his ability to carry out Stephen Miller’s agenda.”
+At the time of his appointment, American Oversight Executive Director, Austin Evers noted “By putting a lawyer with little overall experience and no direct experience [into the role of general counsel of the DHS], it is reasonable to conclude that his qualifications are … loyalty to the President and his ability to carry out Stephen Miller’s agenda.”

 Not long after both of their appointments in November 2019, Mizelle and Wolf met with the Federation for American Immigration Reform (FAIR), an anti-immigration group designated as a hate group by the Southern Poverty Law Center.
 After the meeting, Mizelle thanked FAIR for reaching out and relayed that Wolf “enjoyed the dialogue.”
 He then expressed their excitement at working with FAIR and said if they “need anything from [him], please do not hesitate to call.”